cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

 This section covers the :doc:`core abstractions <core>` in the Cask Data Application Platform (CDAP)—**Data** and **Applications.**

-An :doc:`Application <applications>` is a collection of application building blocks that read—and write—through the data abstraction layer in CDAP.
+An :doc:`Application <applications>` is a collection of application building blocks that read and write data through the data abstraction layer in CDAP.

 **Data abstractions** include: